Scientific Name: Ixobrychus eurhythmus

 Size: 39-42 cm

-Male has dark chestnut upperparts contrasting strongly with mostly buffish underparts and wing-coverts.
-Female and juvenile resembles Cinnamon Bittern but has the distinctive black median crown stripe and much bolder white to buff speckling and spotting on upperparts and upperwing-coverts.
+Identification: Male has dark chestnut upperparts contrasting strongly with mostly buffish underparts and wing-coverts.
+Female and immature resembles Cinnamon Bittern but has darker and more prominently spotted upperparts (and wings, for adult).

 Similar looking species: Cinnamon Bittern